thoas/go-funk/README.rst

 funk.Chunk
 ..........

-``funk.Chunk`` creates an array of elements split into groups with the length of the size.
+Creates an array of elements split into groups with the length of the size.
 If array can't be split evenly, the final chunk will be the remaining element.

 .. code-block:: go